jakecoppinger/friends-of-erskinville-lord-mayoral-candidates-forum/comments-on-cycling-and-streets.md

 [00:15:16.880 --> 00:15:20.680]   Wales to make sure that these pieces of infrastructure work for all of those who
 [00:15:20.680 --> 00:15:26.320]   use our streets, not just cyclists.

-# Clover Moore comments on cycling
+# Clover Moore comments on cycling (Clover Moore Independent Team)

 You've identified three important issues and I'll start
 [00:17:03.200 --> 00:17:07.600]   with transport, finding a balance.
 I want to start by saying that action on